Frequently Asked Questions

-A typical day at Bark Central starts first thing at 7am, letting the boarding dogs outside to go potty.
+A typical day at Bark Central starts first thing at 6am, letting the boarding dogs outside to go potty.
 While they are going potty, we are cleaning and sanitizing cages, washing bedding, and prepping for breakfast.
 Also all throughout the day, daycare dogs are also being dropped off to play with our boarding pets.
-Then breakfast is served to the dogs about 9am.
+Then breakfast is served to the dogs about 8am.
 After breakfast, the dogs are socialized together in play groups according to size, personality, and age.
 All throughout the day they can go inside or outside, take naps, snuggle, and play play play!
 All of our pets are friendly with one another.
 We are not set up for dogs with difficulty getting along with one another.
 At 6pm, the dogs go to bed in their assigned space and are kept individual unless they are from the same family so we can keep everyone safe at night.
 There is someone on the property at night and at about 8pm to 10pm, the dogs get let out to go potty one last time.
 Then the day starts over again.
 This routine for the boarding dogs is done 7 days a week.
-Come anytime between 9am and 4pm, Monday through Saturday, to have a tour of our boarding facility.
+Schedule to come between 10am and 3pm, Monday through Saturday, or to have a tour of our facility.

 Can I bring my pet's own food?

 We highly recommend bringing your pet’s own food from home.
+We do not charge extra to feed your pet it's own food.
 Switching your dog’s diet can give them an upset tummy or diarrhea.
 Bring their food in its original dog food bag, zip lock baggies, or a container with your pet's first and last name.
 It’s not a bad idea to bring a day or two extra just in case your trip is longer than you planned.
 Any extra food left over will be given back.
 We measure out food amounts twice a day per owner’s instructions.
-If there is an emergency or your dog runs out of food, we have premium dry dog food to feed them.
+Any free fed or picky eaters should bring special enticing food to stimulate eating while in a new environment.
+If you do not bring your pets food or if you run out, we have Lamb and Rice premium dry dog food for only $1.00 per day.

 Can I bring my pet's bed, blanket, or toys?